darkrenaissance/darkfi/doc/src/spec/contract/dao/scheme.md

 Exec is the final stage after voting is [Accepted](concepts.md#proposal-states).

-It checks the correct voting conditions have been met in accordance with the [DAO params](model.md#dao) such as quorum and approval ratio.
+It checks that voting has passed, and correct conditions have been met, in accordance with the [DAO params](model.md#dao) such as quorum and approval ratio.
 $V_\t{yes}$ and $V_\t{all}$ are pedersen commits to $v_\t{yes}$ and $v_\t{all}$ respectively.

 It also checks that child calls have been attached in accordance with the auth